Dave Ramsey Budget Percentages

 - Recreation (5% – 10%) – any money spent on hobbies, movies, etc, should be kept within this budget

 - Personal Spending (5% – 10%) – shopping, personal grooming, etc.

 - Miscellaneous (5%) – any missed or forgotten payments.

-Even though that isn’t the usual dave ramsey budget percentages pie chart, you get the rough idea of how much you should be allocated for each category from your income.
+Even though that isn’t the usual Dave Ramsey budget percentages pie chart, you get a rough idea of how much you should be allocated for each category from your income.